gbroques/openafpm-cad-core/README.md

 # OpenAFPM CAD Core

+Repository containing [OpenAFPM](https://www.openafpm.net/) wind turbine CAD model, and models for tools aiding in the local construction of the wind turbine such as molds and jigs.

+The wind turbine design is based on ["*A Wind Turbine Recipe Book*" by Hugh Piggott](http://scoraigwind.co.uk/pdf-metric-edition-of-recipe-book-at-scribd/).

-Repository containing [OpenAFPM](https://www.openafpm.net/) wind turbine model made with open-source CAD program [FreeCAD](https://www.freecad.org/).
+All models are made with the open-source CAD program [FreeCAD](https://www.freecad.org/).

+Various functions (yet to be described) are exposed to support other projects.
+See [Related Repositories](#related-repositories).

 ## Installing Package